Switched on a TV, the anchor on a News channel commences with the headline “a 35-year-old youngster committed suicide in a metropolitan city.”

 India was considered to be the “Suicide Capital of South-East Asia” as it recorded the highest cases of suicides in the year 2012.
 According to a 2010 study published in the Indian Journal of Psychiatry, the suicide rate in India is 10.3 and it has increased by a massive 43% in the past three decades.
 Moreover, 37.8% of the cases are by those under 30 years of age and around 71% of suicides are by people who are below 44 years.
 Every year more than a lakh lives are lost due to suicide in India.
 It is estimated that one in 60 persons are affected by the suicide of a family member or a friend.
 This is because, suicides and suicide attempts create a ripple effect which strongly impacts the family, friends, collegues, community and society.
 However, what most people are not aware is that suicide can be prevented.

-On this World Suicide Prevention Day, let’s talk about suicide and what you can do to prevent your near and dear ones by identifying the signs.
+Let’s talk about suicide and how you can prevent your near and dear ones by identifying the signs.

 Signs and Symptoms To Watch Out For!